 We recognize revenue related to the amounts allocated to the combined performance obligations for DEXTENZA Field and the Company's OTX-TIC product candidate based on the point in time upon which control of supply is transferred to AffaMed for each delivery of the associated supply.
-The Company currently expects to recognize the revenue over a period of approximately seven to eight years commencing on the date the Company begins delivering product to AffaMed.
-This estimate of this period considers the timing of development and commercial activities under the License Agreement and may be reduced or increased based on the various activities as directed by the joint committees, decisions made by AffaMed, regulatory feedback or other factors not currently known.

-The Company has not recognized any revenue under the License Agreement as of March 31, 2021 as there has not been any delivery of product under the License Agreement.
-The Company does not expect to recognize material revenue from the License Agreement in 2021.
-The entire transaction price is recorded as deferred revenue as of March 31, 2021 and December 31, 2020.
+The Company has not recognized any revenue under the License Agreement as of June 30, 2021 as there has not been any delivery of product under the License Agreement.
+The entire transaction price is recorded as deferred revenue as of June 30, 2021 and December 31, 2020.